Students patted down, bags sniffed by explosive-detecting dogs, as police investigated Chester Academy Threat

 An official source told News 12 Thursday morning a parent called police, saying his child called him from a school bus to tell him another student might be bringing a gun to school.

-Students and parents told News 12 explosive-detecting dogs checked all their bags, and then police did pat-downs of students.
+Students and parents told News 12 explosive-detecting dogs sniffed all their bags, and then students were patted down.

-The Chester Police Department has not said whether any student was removed from the campus.
+Chester PD has not said whether any student was removed from the campus.

 "It's unfortunate the kids who haven't done anything have to go through something like this," parent Michael Branbury said as he was exchanging texts with his son inside.
 "My son's scared to death.
 Apparently he's in a classroom with one teacher, because he went inside when they started making all the kids get back on the bus.
 He said he didn't feel safe."

-Several parents said they were concerned about the searches of students and administrators' communication with families during the lockdown, adding that they plan to share their concerns at next week's school board meeting.
+Several parents said they were concerned about the searches of students and administrators' communication with families during the hold-in-place order, adding that they plan to share their concerns at next week's school board meeting.

 The Chester Union Free School District said in a statement that, out of caution, some police stayed at the school well after the lockdown was lifted.

-The unattributed statement author also reminded all students that "guidance or support services" are available to all students.
+The district also reminded all students that "guidance or support services" are available to all students.

 Several parents chose to sign their children out of school for the day, so many that there was a traffic jam of parents in cars as soon as the lockdown was lifted.